 Our program has many trials underway in any given year.
 When projects are nearing completion, we provide updates (see links below).
 Links are also provided for relevant OSU Extension Service publications and research papers here or on Dr. Strik’s faculty page.

-Read an article from Garden Time featuring Dr. Bernadine Strik and the OSU berry program
+Garden Time features Dr. Bernadine Strik and the OSU berry program

 Past Research Projects & Ongoing Plantings